 During the summertime, do not fertilize.

 10 Tips For Growing Healthy Aeoniums

-#1 – Your main focus in caring for these plants should be in setting up an ideal environment.
-If the plants are happy in their setting, they need very little care.
+#1 – Your main focus in caring for these plants should be setting up an ideal environment.
+The plants are happy in their setting and need very little care.

 In fact, they do quite well when left to their own devices in a balanced, outdoor setting.

 #2 – Keep your climate in mind when considering placement for your plant.

 These plants hail from sunny, mild Mediterranean settings, so they are not well-suited to extremes in heat and cold.

 #3 – If your area has cold (not sub-zero) winters, place your plant in a sheltered area where it will be protected from strong, cold winds.